Facts About Your HVAC Unit!

 - Ventilation- This refers to the function of drawing in fresh air from outside to replenish the oxygen levels inside the building.
 Older models used to make use of natural ventilation while the newer, more effective HVAC units have a mechanical system of increasing ventilation.

 - Filtering- The air that is drawn from outside needs to be filtered from dust, pollen, and other contaminants before it can be circulated inside.
 Filters are used for this purpose.
-These filters require regular maintenance and changing for proper functioning.
+These AC filters require regular maintenance and changing for proper functioning.

 - Temperature Control- This mechanism maintains the required comfortable temperature during extremely hot or cold seasons.
 During winters, heaters are used to warm the circulating air and during summers, air conditioning is used for cooling.
 Usually, thermostats are used to detect the prevalent temperature and also set the desired temperature of the house.
 The air is then cooled or warmed as required.